Headcount planning is complicated.

 First and foremost, visibility into headcount plans (and the many changes through which they’ll inevitably cycle) is essential.

-The best way to ensure this visibility is to take headcount planning out of spreadsheets and move it into a centralized solution, like a people analytics platform.
+The best way to ensure this visibility is to take headcount planning out of spreadsheets and move it into a centralized solution, like a people operations platform.
 Doing so helps companies capture changes across teams and track headcount plan approvals in real-time.

 This approach ensures that the right people have immediate access to the most up-to-date information.
-A people analytics platform also provides visibility into the complete picture by sharing details like open roles – including their job descriptions and target hire dates, – budgets, and forecasts.
+A people operations platform also provides visibility into the complete picture by sharing details like open roles – including their job descriptions and target hire dates, – budgets, and forecasts.

 And along the way, you can easily keep tabs on progress by pulling up data such as open headcount by location, open headcount by department, open roles by base salary, and estimated recruiting costs.

-Specifically, Justin Borgman, CEO of Starburst, says that their people analytics platform “creates more transparency around the organization, which ensures that teams can work seamlessly together to achieve [their] goals.”
+Specifically, Justin Borgman, CEO of Starburst, says that their people operations platform “creates more transparency around the organization, which ensures that teams can work seamlessly together to achieve [their] goals.”
 The result?
 Starburst’s revenue team met their headcount planning goals and added millions of dollars to their bottom line.

 When your people data is housed in a single platform (and therefore provides a single source of truth), you’re able to make decisions with all teams and employees in mind.